top of page

 Every year a range of high profile community leaders take time out of their busy schedules to speak at, support, and judge Pitch for the Planet.
 Whether they are delivering a keynote, exploring the hub with the students, giving feedback, or answering candid questions, these special guests remind students that ‘becoming’ an innovator is also about personal growth, leadership, and community service.

-• The Hon Courtney Houssos, Minister for Finance, Domestic Manufacturing and Government Procurement and Natural Resources
+• The Hon Courtney Houssos, Minister for Finance, Minister for Domestic Manufacturing and Government Procurement, and Minister for Natural Resources; Acting Minister for Education

 Thank you to our judges of both the competition heats and grand finals: